Interstate Household Goods: 16 Tariff Q & A’s

 11. Movers – Arbitration is Required by LAW – Consumers It’s Your Right!

 Another requirement is that every Interstate motor carrier, or moving company, must have an arbitration service in place.
 Arbitration is specifically designed to settle large disputes.
 This information should be found within the tariff.
-As a consumer, it is important to know that arbitration is your right as a customer and you may choose to enter into arbitration at any time if a problem arises.
+As a consumer, it is important to know that arbitration is your right as a customer and you may choose to enter into arbitration program DOT at any time if a problem arises.

 12. Lost or Damaged Items – Requirements For Filing a Claim

 In the moving industry, it quite common for goods to be lost or damaged for which the moving company is generally responsible.
-At this point, a customer may file a claim for what was lost or damaged, however, a moving company may deny that claim.
+At this point, a customer may file a claim for what was lost or damaged, however, a moving company may deny that movers damage claims.
 In which case, it will most likely be time to follow a lawsuit or enter into arbitration for a binding agreement.

 Keeping yourself informed and knowledgeable is the most important aspects of the moving process, especially when filing a claim.
 Knowing rules, deadline, and when and how to file paperwork is crucial to file a proper claim.

 Under FEDERAL law, you must file a claim within 9 months of your delivery date.
 For example, if your delivery date was January 1st, 2018, you must have it filed prior to November 1st, 2018.
 The absolute last day you would be able to file your claim would be October 31st, 2018.
+If you want to understand moving claims procedure we have a page explaining it in our blog.

 A claim must also meet requirements of the federal government.
 Your claim MUST include: